-- Checklist for private fostering arrangements
+- What is private fostering

-- Private fostering for parents and carers
+- Information for parents

 - Private fostering regulations

 Private fostering is a private arrangement between a parent and a carer.
 When a child under 16 (or 18 if disabled) is cared for and provided with accommodation, by an adult who is not a relative, for 28 days or more, it is called private fostering.